chaslemley/slim.clj/README.md

         = (greeting "Slim.clj")
       p(id='foo' class='bar') Hello World

-Use the render-html function to convert the file to html
+Use the render-template function to convert the file to html

     user=> (use 'slim.core)
     nil